jszlenk/Configurator-in-Python-and-Django/README.md

 Creating a car design, configuration and automatic ordering of your own Mercedes transport vehicle.

-### Main functionality:
+### Main functionality

+- Application management through the content management system (CMS)
-- Configuring the car's features
+- Configuring an advanced car specification
-- Generating order specifications in a PDF file
+- Generating order specifications in a PDF file and adding it to send orders by email
-- Attachment of a PDF file for email notification
-- Automatically ordering and sending an email
+- Automatically ordering and sending an email to customers
+- Saving and editing orders and saving generated files to the database

-### Technology:
+### Technology

 Web application based on the Django Framework on Backend.